smartcontractkit/truffle-starter-kit/README.md

 2. A Private Key
 3. ETH & LINK token (either testnet or real)

-Let's look at an example of setting these up using the Rinkeby testnet.
+Let's look at an example of setting these up using the Goerli testnet.

 ### Goerli Ethereum Testnet Setup